AlexBiobelemo/Project-Opulus/README.md

 # Project-Opulus

 ## Overview
-Project-Opulus is a social media algorithm simulator application designed to visualize and experiment with how different algorithm parameters impact content distribution and user engagement in a simulated environment.
+Project-Opulus is a **prototype** social media algorithm simulator application developed using the Regulate framework on Replit in just **10 minutes**.
+It is designed to visualize and experiment with how different algorithm parameters impact content distribution and user engagement in a simulated environment.
 The system uses AI-powered bots that autonomously create posts and interact with content, enabling a dynamic and real-time analytics-driven study of social media algorithms.

 This project offers a unique platform to understand and analyze the behavior of social media content flow and engagement through a highly customizable and interactive simulation.